-- you worry that others in the IOP will be a bad influence on your teen.
+- you worry that friends are a bad influence on your teen/young adult.

-- you are unsure if you'll recognize the warning signs if your teen is in danger of a relapse.
+- you are unsure if you'll recognize the warning signs if your child is in danger of a relapse or failing to launch.

 You are good parents who want to get this right.